-Heavy bleeding, called menorrhagia, effects at least 20% of women.
+Heavy bleeding affects at least 20% of women.
 The average woman bleeds for 5 to 7 days and has a period every 4 weeks.
 Bleeding is considered abnormal if it lasts longer than 7 days or occurs more often than 21 days.
 Bleeding is considered HEAVY if a woman is soaking through a pad or tampon every 1-2 hours, waking up at night to change, or bleeding onto her clothes during the day.

 The first few years after menarche (a woman’s first period) and the last few years before menopause (a woman’s last period) are often abnormal.
 This is typical because the ovaries are not working at their full potential.
 Heavy bleeding at other times in a woman’s reproductive life should be evaluated.